 Reduce acid reflux that is contributing to

-Repair a hiatal hernia, which may be responsible for making GERD symptoms worseReduce of serious, long-term complications resulting from too much acid in the esophagus
+Repair a hiatal hernia, which may be responsible for making GERD symptoms worseReduce the risk of serious, long-term complications resulting from too much acid in the esophagus

 In rare cases, the procedure may need to be repeated.
 This may happen if the wrap was too tight, the wrap slips, or if a new hernia forms.